A voice woke me out of a deep sleep.

 Then it does.

 I go to the window to listen.
-Under the breath of the wind, I hear nature’s heartbeat, the rhythmic strumming of crickets; a sound I have always found soothing.
+I hear nature’s heartbeat under the breath of the wind.
+It is the rhythmic strumming of crickets.
+A sound I have always found soothing.

 But whoa!
 Wait a minute.
-It’s not coming from the woods, it is coming from behind me – in the house.
+The sound is not coming from the woods, it is coming from behind me – in the house.
 Suddenly, I know what it is.
 It is a smoke alarm complaining about a low battery.